Whose Rules – Part 1

 Lesson learned: Cigarette smoking makes other people tell the truth.

 The family’s ‘War Service’ home was in Watsonia, on the outskirts of Melbourne.
 The home was pretty dingy in an area of pretty dingy homes.
 There was a neighbor.
 The people were from Latvia and were refugees from the Russian takeover of their country.
 They were nice enough, but they didn’t know any English.
 Beyond them there were unmade house lots, soggy ground that was dotted with stands of mainly small gum trees, saplings that stood among burnt out stumps and grotesquely gnarled hollow logs, remnants of earlier bush-fires.
 There was a glimpse of another house in the distance and only 3 blocks away, a grove of pine trees stood ready to explode in flames if a spark blew in.
 The road was not much more than a half dried creek bed, about 8 feet wide, and had stinking black oily drains on either side that teemed with inch long red wrigglers.
 The local kids used to say that the mosquitoes were large enough to be packaged for dog food.

 The family was poor.
 Even at age six, Beau was in charge of the vegetable garden, and potatoes were required at every meal.
 The soil was a sucking mass of clay that was unyielding.
 He eventually got potatoes growing in enough quantities to feed a family of six.
 That took a willow tree to suck the water out and masses of sawdust from building sites a few blocks away.
-The addition of bags and bags of chicken manure, hauled in on a billy-cart from a farm five miles away, eventually did the trick.
+The addition of bags and bags of chicken manure, hauled in on a billy-cart from the Chook Farm five miles away, eventually did the trick.
 He was in production.
 Of all the things that he could do or not do in that phase of his life, his ability to supply copious quantities of potatoes and beans was the one thing that stood him apart as the provider.

 Lesson learned: Grow food and never be hungry.